Medically reviewed by Dr. Erica Irish, July 20, 2023

 The suggestions in this post are not meant to take the place of medical advice.

-Please see a veterinarian if the constipation is severe, there are other concerning symptoms (vomiting, loss of appetite, etc.), or if the dog has any underlying health concerns.
+Please contact a veterinarian, especially if there are other concerning symptoms (vomiting, loss of appetite, etc.), or if the dog has any underlying health concerns.

 The best way to avoid constipation in dogs is to prevent it from happening in the first place.
 Ensure your dog has a quality, high-fiber diet, adequate hydration, gets regular exercise, and maintains a consistent bathroom break routine.